mab923/finalteamproject/README.md

 ### Loading Data <a name="load"></a>
-The datasets were luckily able to be accesed online and found without importing using a function like yfinance.
-The raw datasets were loaded in using pandas.
+The datasets were luckily able to be accessed online and found without importing using a function like yfinance.
+The raw datasets were loaded using pandas.
 The raw datasets are located in the inputs folder

 ### Cleaning Data <a name="clean"></a>
 A thorough EDA was done to ensure there were no missing variables or extreme outliers.
 VIsualizations were also utilized to understand the data.